asier-ortiz/asierortiz.com/src/content/blog/navigating-tech-chaos.md

 ---

-**Thanks for reading!
-Feel free to share your thoughts or experiences in the comments or reach out if you'd like to connect.**
+**Thank you for reading.
+You’re welcome to connect or share your feedback on social platforms.**